NextMeeting/next-meeting-static-site/readme.md

 npm i
 gulp # Watches source directory and autorebuilds on changes.
 # you'll need to manually reload the browser (Cmd + R in Chrome)
+# Also you'll need to make a change to any source file to trigger an actual build

 # Serve the files
 cd tmp && http-server